learn-co-curriculum/pc-ios-day03-essentials/README.md

 | 1 | "Victoria" |
 | 2 | "Vanessa" |

-+ We use ditionaries when we have a piece of data tied to another piece of data.
+We use ditionaries when we have a piece of data tied to another piece of data.
 We call this a key-value pair.
 The key in a dictionary has to be unique, because it's how we access values from the hash.

-+ We write a dictionary like this: `names_dict = { "Danny" => "December 3", "Victoria" => "December 2" }`
+We initialize a dictionary like this: `var names_dict = [String: String]()` We write a dictionary like this: `names_dict = [ "Danny": "December 3", "Victoria": "December 2" ]`

-**accessing data in a dictionary**
+**Accessing data in a dictionary**
 + Now we don't have indices, but we have keys.
 Given what we know about arrays, how do you think we'd access a value from a dictionary?
   + `names_dict["Danny"]` returns `"December 3"`
 + Knowing what we know about arrays, how would we change a key-value pair's value?